|MP 2.02.24||Cardiac Hemodynamic Monitoring for the Management of Heart Failure in the Outpatient Setting|

 Inert Gas Rebreathing

 This technique is based on the observation that the absorption and disappearance of a blood-soluble gas is proportional to cardiac blood flow.
-The patient is asked to breathe and rebreathe from a rebreathing bag filled with oxygen mixed with a fixed proportion of two inert gases; typically nitrous oxide and sulfur hexafluoride.
+The patient is asked to breathe and rebreathe from a rebreathing bag filled with oxygen mixed with a fixed proportion of 2 inert gases; typically nitrous oxide and sulfur hexafluoride.
 The nitrous oxide is soluble in blood and is therefore absorbed during the blood’s passage through the lungs at a rate that is proportional to the blood flow.
 The sulfur hexafluoride is insoluble in blood and therefore stays in the gas phase and is used to determine the lung volume from which the soluble gas is removed.
 These gases and carbon dioxide are measured continuously and simultaneously at the mouthpiece.

 Arterial Pressure during Valsalva to Estimate LVEDP

-Left ventricular end diastolic pressure (LVEDP) is elevated in the setting of acute decompensated heart failure.
+LVEDP is elevated in the setting of acute decompensated heart failure.
 While direct catheter measurement of LVEDP is possible for patients undergoing cardiac catheterization for diagnostic or therapeutic reasons, its invasive nature precludes outpatient use.
 Noninvasive measurements of LVEDP have been developed based on the observation that arterial pressure during the strain phase of the Valsalva maneuver may directly reflect the LVEDP.
 Arterial pressure responses during repeated Valsalva maneuvers can be recorded and analyzed to produce values that correlate to the LVEDP.

 Pulmonary Artery Pressure Measurement to Estimate LVEDP